 How to get recruited for college cheer

 Because cheerleading isn’t recognized as an NCAA sanctioned sport, the college cheerleading recruiting process looks a little different.
 Coaches and athletes can interact during any point of the recruiting journey.
 For example, underclassmen can reach out to college coaches with recruiting video and the coach can provide feedback.
-Most college coaches discover recruits through recruiting videos like these, as well as through college clinics, cheerleading clubs and tryouts.
-But to get on a coach’s radar, it’s crucial for student-athletes to be proactive and contact college coaches.
+Most college coaches discover recruits through recruiting videos like these, as well as through college clinics, cheerleading clubs, cheer combines and tryouts.
+Cheer clinics are often held on college campuses to prepare prospective student-athletes to try out for the team.
+But to get on a coach’s radar, it’s crucial for student-athletes to be proactive and contact college coaches and stay aware of the events like camps and tryouts that each school has planned for cheerleaders.

 Learn how to get recruited for college cheer.